 The purpose of this item [6.9.2] is to give some structural details which may be recommended.
-However, they do not constitute a requirement; different details may be proposed by builders and agreed upon by ^{Tasneef} provided that builders give justifications, to be defined in each special case.
+However, they do not constitute a requirement; different details may be proposed by builders and agreed upon by Tasneef, provided that build-ers give justifications, to be defined in each special case.

-Arrangements are to be made to ensure the continuity of longitudinal strength:

-- in areas with change of stiffener framing,
+Arrangements are to be made to ensure the continuity of longitudinal with things of stiffener framing,

-- in areas with large change of strength,

-- at connections of ordinary and primary stiffeners.
+- in areas with large change of strength, - at connections of ordinary and primary stiffeners.